Port of Vancouver USA will make the following adjustments to Tariff No. 6 effective Sept. 27, 2021

 What is the Port of Vancouver’s current operation level?

-To help control the spread of COVID-19 in our community, the Port of Vancouver USA’s administrative office is closed in accordance with Gov. Inslee’s “Stay Home, Stay Healthy” order.
+To help control the spread of COVID-19 in our community, the Port of Vancouver USA’s administrative office remains closed.
+We will continue to follow the protocols outlined in the Washington State Department of Health Workplace and Employer Resources and Recommendations.
 The port has asked employees who can work remotely to do so.
 We will continue to maintain service levels to our customers and tenants, and port terminals remain fully operational.
-Ports play a critical role in our nation’s supply chain and maintaining the movement of cargo is essential to our local, national and world-wide economy.
-At this time ships continue to call at the port and cargo is moving across our docks.
-We are appreciative of our security, maintenance, terminal operations and ILWU personnel who are working to keep our marine terminal operational.
-We will continue to provide updates as we adapt to this evolving situation.
+We will continue to provide updates as new information comes available.

 What Port of Vancouver facilities are closed?